pytorch-fdn/foundation-hosted/README.md

 #### Approved

-The application has been approved and will be added, see the [Next steps](#nextsteps) section.
+The application has been approved and will be added.
+PyTorch staff will reach out to assist you in joining the Ecosystem.

 #### Declined